Herrada wins 6th Vuelta stage, Teuns takes overall lead

-ARES DEL MAESTRAT, Spain — Jesus Herrada of Spain made a late charge on the final climb to win the sixth stage of the Spanish Vuelta on Thursday, with Belgian rider Dylan Teuns coming in second to take the overall lead.
+ARES DEL MAESTRAT, Spain — A day after seeing his older brother miss out on a stage victory, Jesus Herrada came through with a strong late charge on the final climb to win the sixth leg of the Spanish Vuelta on Thursday, with Belgian rider Dylan Teuns coming in second to take the overall lead.

 Herrada moved past Teuns with about 200 meters (yards) to go on the 198.9-kilometer (123.6-mile) stage that finished on a mountain top in Ares del Maestrat in eastern Spain.
 The team Cofidis rider finished seven seconds ahead of his opponent from team Bahrain-Merida.